hulianyuyy/iLLaVA/README.md

 *Notice that you should install `numpy=1.x` instead of `numpy=2.x`

-## Inference
+## 🎈Inference
 This repo provides the inference code for iLLaVA based on [LLaVA-OneVision](https://github.com/LLaVA-VL/LLaVA-NeXT/blob/main/docs/LLaVA_OneVision.md).

-1. You should manually download the pretrained weight for LLaVA-OneVision (e.g., LLaVA-OneVision 7B) from [here](https://huggingface.co/lmms-lab/llava-onevision-qwen2-7b-ov), or conducting the following command to download it
+1. You should manually download the pretrained weight for LLaVA-OneVision (e.g., LLaVA-OneVision 7B) from [here](https://huggingface.co/lmms-lab/llava-onevision-qwen2-7b-ov), or conducting the following command to download it:

 ```
 pip install -U huggingface_hub